mcandre/lftp-pocket-reference/introduction.md

 ## Why LFTP?

 Again, you have several choices.
 FTP files can be transferred by a variety of *FTP clients*.
 LFTP is a free and open source FTP client.
 LFTP is also one of the few FTP clients that offer *segmenting* for downloading files in parallel, making LFTP one of the fastest FTP clients available.
 LFTP uses a command line interface, making it more intensive to learn than graphical FTP clients.
 On the other hand, LFTP is fast and easy to automate.
-If you want the fastest FTP client in the West, or you want a flexible, pluggable FTP client, LFTP is a solid choice.
+If you want fast, automated file transfer over FTP, LFTP is a top notch choice.

 ## Which protocols does LFTP support?